Periodontal Scaling, or Gum Cleanings

 Advanced Periodontitis: This is the third stage in which the ligaments that anchor your teeth into the jaw bone have been completely destroyed by infectious bacteria.

-At this point scaling and root planing is necessary.
+At this point scaling and root planning is necessary.
 These deep-cleaning procedures address the part of the tooth that is hidden beneath the gums.
 Antibiotics are generally prescribed to further help fight the bacterial infection and prevent it from spreading after your scaling and root planing procedure.
 If large pockets have formed between your teeth and gums, we may need to perform what is called “pocket reduction surgery” during your deep cleaning procedure.
 This is when the damaged gum tissue is removed then healthy gum tissue is held in place with stitches.
 Pocket reduction helps keep gum disease from returning since it stops bacteria and food particles from getting trapped in the periodontal pockets.

 We are standing by and look forward to helping you get the smile you want!